Easter is coming soon, so you might be wondering how to say Happy Easter in the Romanian language to impress friends and colleagues.

 Other Easter greetings you should know in the Romanian language

-The truth is that we don’t really have a lot of them and Paste fericit! (to which you reply the same) should be enough.
+The truth is that we don’t really have a lot of them and Paste fericit! (to which you reply the same) should be enough for most.

 Hristos a Înviat!
 (Christ has risen)